yangcx000/lustre_exporter/README.md

 ```
 Your binary is then available in build/lustre_exporter-X.X.X

-2. A Centos7 container based on the official Centos7 container image that provides a rpm package containing the lustre_exporter and systemd unit files
+2. A Centos7 container based on the official Centos7 container image that provides a rpm package containing the Lustre Exporter and systemd unit files
 Build it via
 ```shell
 # from repo base dir run